BlackGoku36/armory-tutorials/docs/Save_Load_Mechanism/Save_Load_1.md

 }
 ```
 1. We import and initialize keyboard input variable.
-2. We change remove `notifyOnInit` and use `notifyOnUpdate` instead.
+2. We use `notifyOnUpdate` instead.
 3. This check if keyboard key `f` is started, if so then it will call the save function.
 4. We move all save functionality to it own function `save()`.
 5. Here, we get out of build files and get bundled path, this will help us in reading the `save_game.json` later (`/..` means out of a directory).